 Microsoft fixed this bug in the following versions of SQL Server:

 In addition to upgrading to the latest CU release, the setting CoordinatorSafeJobUnblocking must be set to 0 in the file msmdsrv.ini on the SSAS server.

 For best processing performance, configure SQL Server and SSAS per the recommendations in the IT Analytics Server Administrator Guide and ensure the advanced SSAS setting ThreadPool \ Command \ MaxThreads is set to its default value (0).

 The property CoordinatorSafeJobUnblocking was newly introduced in conjunction with a code change in SQL Server 2016 SP2 CU14 to address an issue in which multidimensional processing in SQL Server Analysis Services (SSAS) appears to hang.
 CoordinatorSafeJobUnblocking determines whether deep recursion is enabled during internal child job unblocking.
 This setting's default value is 1, meaning deep recursion is enabled for stability.
 This allows a large number of non-I/O threads to quickly enter the processing queue, but generally performance scales-up to compensate for this on machines with sufficient cores/processors.
-When this value is set to 0, deep recursion is ignored, which can mitigate the reported "hang" due to unexpected connection throttling that occurs during processing (as was observed in case 119081324005030) on machines with fewer than 16 cores.
+When this value is set to 0, deep recursion is ignored, which can mitigate the reported "hang" due to unexpected connection throttling that occurs during processing on machines with fewer than 16 cores.